Publication date: May, 1986

 At her apartment, April watches Jim McNaughton’s coverage of the “Three Day Crisis”.
 McNaughton interviews General Hedd, who informs him that all men made it out before the building’s collapse, but the true cause of the crisis remains a mystery.
 Suddenly, April is startled by a loud noise coming from her bathroom.
 She opens the door to find the Turtles and Splinter unceremoniously dumped into the bathtub by a transmat beam, cursing the Utroms and their terrible aim.

 *This story is continued from TMNT (Vol. 1) #6.
-Though they have many adventures in-between, the main narrative of Volume 1 continues in Michaelangelo (microseries) #1.
+The story continues in Michaelangelo (microseries) #1.

 *The Turtles will be invited back to the Utrom Homeworld by the Utroms and Professor Honeycutt to make amends in “Terror by Transmat!”.